Updated: Sep 8

 I was shivering at my computer working and scanning the internet, scrolling through all the beauty and vitriol that is social media.
 When I realized...

 When I notice reactions in my body I have a habit (thanks to the Jungian Journaling) of scanning to see what's up with me.
 I take a minute to find out what I'm feeling.
 Is it fear?
 Is it fear disguised as anger or vise versa?
 Is it sadness?
 Is it sadness disguised as fear or vise versa?
 Is it powerless?
 Is it powerless disguised as rage or vise versa?
 Is it all the above.
 Sometimes a body/emotion scan can take a few minutes sometimes days.

-Today as I looked at my feed I became aware of a deep sadness.
+Today, as I looked at my feed I became aware of deep sadness.
 The sadness I realized was the let down after the Women's March!
-The power, joy, camaraderie of marching for the rights of EVERYONE with 100,000 Oregonians, in pouring rain.
+The power, joy, camaraderie of marching for the rights of EVERYONE with 100,000 Oregonians, in the pouring rain.
 It was beautiful!
 Then watching the videos from marches around the world come through my feed.
-It is unexplainable, seeing women, men and children from all different walks of life come together in a loving gesture of solidarity.
+It is unexplainable, seeing women, men, and children from all different walks of life come together in a loving gesture of solidarity.

-Today, the high ended with the realization of how far we still have to go and our tendency in privilege to make a good show, but not back that show up with on the ground action.
+Today, the high ended with the realization of how far we still have to go and our tendency for those of us with privilege is to make a good show of it, but not back that show up with on the ground action.
 There is so much to do!